cb109/hunt_showdown_outfitter/README.md

   ![](docs/support_answer.png)

-Phew, that's a relief.
+Phew, that's a relief!
 I can give no guarantees though (maybe they change their stance on this in the future), so **use at your own risk**.

 ## Video of Outfitting in Game